-To explain how Wildlife Prairie State Park came to pass we must look at its history and founder Mr. William Rutherford.
+To explain how Wildlife Prairie Park came to pass, we must look at its history and founder, Mr. William Rutherford.
 Bill, an attorney by profession, never expected to develop a nationally recognized park at the age of 60 - it just evolved.
 In the 1960's Bill heard that the Brookfield Zoo was looking for space to raise exotic endangered animals.
-Coincidentally, the Forest Park Foundation, a foundation that his family has run since 1939, had acquired 480 acres of land (including abandoned strip mined land) near Peoria with the intention of using it for conservation and environmental purposes.
-The Foundation thought its land was the answer and Brookfield agreed.
-Later the management at Brookfield Zoo changed, as did their plans for the Peoria development.
-Since the Foundation had already started planning for the Zoo's project, it decided to create its own project.
-Something the Brookfield's and Lincoln Park's of the world could not do.
+Coincidentally, the Forest Park Foundation, a foundation that his family had run since 1939, had acquired 480 acres of land (including abandoned strip mined land) near Peoria with the intention of using it for conservation and environmental purposes.
+The Foundation thought its land was the answer, and Brookfield agreed.
+Later, the management at Brookfield Zoo changed, as did their plans for the Peoria development.
+Since the Foundation had already started planning for the Zoo's project, it decided to create.
+Something the Brookfields and Lincoln Parks of the world could not do.
 Use an untapped natural resource to pay tribute to America at the time of the pioneers and establish a zoological park dedicated to Illinois.

 Over the next three to four years, native Illinois animals (and those brought by the pioneers) and plants were acquired, construction materials were secured, buildings were erected and money was raised.
 Bill often remarked, "The head of the Peoria park system said to me, 'Bill, if you do the things you're talking about it will cost you a million dollars.'
 And I said 'It can't.
 I've got the land, most of the fences and the entrance road.'
 Well, so far it has cost me $17 million."